Interstellar-Network/interstellar-docs-tech/developers/components/architecture.md

 6. Signature is returned and transaction broadcast to the network.

 When Transaction Management and the Signer Orchestrator are introduced:

 - Policies, routing logic, and backend orchestration will be centralized there.
 - Future evolution may extend to multiple TEE technologies (TDX, SEV, Arm CCA) to reduce reliance on a single vendor.
-- Threshold / MPC / NMC signing backends are **strategic post-mainnet goals**, not part of M3 delivery.
+- Threshold / MPC / NMC signing backends are **strategic mainnet goals**, not part of M3 delivery.

 ---